rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 ## GPIO Output ##

 GPIO output is a versatile and powerful tool, especially given that it takes little effort to use and control it.
 @@
-Once you've chosen a pin, the process to use it is straighforward:
+Once you've chosen a pin, the process to use it is straightforward:

   - tell the LPC that the pin should be used as an output
   - tell the LPC whether the pin should be held low or high.